GrumpyOldPizza/arduino-STM32L4/README.md

  2. Right-click on ```dpinst-x86.exe``` (32 bit Windows) or ```dpinst-amd64.exe``` (64 bit Windows) and select ```Run as administrartor```
  3. Click on ```Install this driver software anyway``` at the ```Windows Security``` popup as the driver is unsigned

-### Flashing the bootloader for Tlera Corp Boards
+### Flashing the bootloader sketch for Tlera Corp Boards

+ The Tlera Corp boards require an initial bootloader sketch.
+This is nothing more than a default program that contains the USB Serial device

  1. Select Tools -> Programmer -> STM32 BOOTLOADER
- 1. Select Tools -> Burn Bootloader
+ 2. Select Tools -> Burn Bootloader

 ### From git (for core development)